The MoD and other parties

 ‘Which means you and Frank aren’t in communication or else you’re playing a clever game.’

 ‘No, I’m not playing.
 All right, Miles, my job was to throw Melissa the gun and she was going to force you to sign away the island.
 But as you know and I know and almost everyone knows – but no one told Melissa – that was never going to happen at gunpoint.
 How she fell for it, I don’t know.
 As I say, I was meant to do that but something made me pause – I was being left out of the loop too much.
 Frank’s shrewd in business but he’s not a great thinker generally.

 It seemed to me a classic set up.
 I throw the gun, he’s worked on Melissa about me stealing her money or getting him to, she lives for the money – lived – and I feared she was readying to kill me.
 I didn’t buy the island selling in the least.
 The gun was in the covered area, the secret cranny, behind the stables, up that end where the window is.’

-He was watching every move of the lips, every facial gesture and she was watching him watching her.
+He was watching every move of the lips, every facial gesture and that spiky, short-cropped hair and she was watching him watching her.
 Her throat was parched and she took a sip of tea.

 ‘You mean they were making love.’